augustss/verse-semantics/Book/docs/13_modules.md

 ```

 Explicit qualification is particularly valuable when:

 - Resolving naming conflicts between imported modules
 - Making code more self-documenting
 - Overriding shadowing behavior
 - Working with dynamic or computed qualifiers

-### Summary

-Automatic qualification is Verse's mechanism for ensuring every identifier has a unique, unambiguous meaning.
-The compiler transforms your readable, unqualified code into fully-qualified internal representations using patterns like:

-- `(/PackagePath:)` for package-level definitions
-- `(local:)` for parameters and local variables
-- `(/PackagePath/Container:)` for nested members
-- `(/Verse.org/Verse:)` for built-in types

-Understanding this transformation helps you reason about name resolution, debug scoping issues, and write more precise code when needed using explicit qualification.

 ## Local Scope Using

 While module-level `using` imports modules by their paths, Verse also supports **local scope `using`** within function bodies to enable member access inference from local variables and parameters.
 This feature makes code cleaner when working with objects that have many member accesses.

-### Basic Syntax

 Local scope `using` takes a local variable or parameter identifier (not a module path) and makes its members accessible without explicit qualification: